 Wall Stud Spacing: How Far Apart Are Wall Studs?

 One thing that is important to know is how far apart are studs when building a house or even taking one down.
 Learn what you need to know about wall stud spacing today to save you the trouble of learning it tomorrow.

-Wall studs are the vertical boards that are added to your wall to ensure that it is stable and that the wall coverings have something to attach to.
-But unless you have experience with construction, you probably don’t know how far apart to space the wall studs.
+Wall studs are vertical boards that ensure stability and give your something to attach decor to.
+But unless you have experience with construction, you may not know how to space the wall studs.

-While most wall studs are the same distance apart, there are exceptions.
-For one, not all wall spaces are visible by the number that most studs are distanced.
-And for another thing, there are always exceptions depending on the type of boards you use.
+While most wall studs have the same spacing.
+Not all wall spaces are visible by the number that most studs are distanced.

 The most common, and standard distance between wall studs is 16-inches.
 So if you don’t know how to space your studs then space them at 16-inches.
 This is what most contractors use for all wall studs.